 Problem

-Designers working on our flagship account servicing application were coming in at various stages of education, experience, expertise and motivation.
-Although the talent for UX was outstanding, most had little to no experience on native applications.
-We needed to level up the team so that everyone would have a baseline understanding of native experience design.
+Designers working on our flagship account servicing application had varying levels of education, experience, and motivation.
+While the team had strong UX talent, most lacked experience with native applications.
+We needed to elevate the team to ensure a baseline understanding of native experience design.

-1. How to we continue to collectively mature our design organization?
+• How can we mature our design organization collectively?

-2. How do we train hundreds of designers quickly in a way that would resonate and stick?
+• How do we quickly train hundreds of designers in a way that resonates and sticks?

 Action

-Reporting to the new Vice President of Experience Quality, I roughed out a curriculum plan, course schedule and content outlines.
-I put all of this into a roadmap for leadership to gain buy-in.
+Reporting to the new Vice President of Experience Quality, I developed a curriculum plan, course schedule, and content outlines, which were compiled into a roadmap for leadership approval.

 Results

-In seven months, we’ve conducted 17 sessions with two guest speakers covering five sessions.
+In seven months, we’ve held 17 sessions, including five with guest speakers.

-We’ve covered the foundational concepts of effortless design: organizational models, grid structures and design systems.
-We’ve explored the conceptual three dimensional worlds of iOS and Android’s operating systems.
-And we’ve covered the tactical application of motion.
+We’ve covered foundational design concepts—organizational models, grid structures, and design systems—explored the three-dimensional worlds of iOS and Android ecosystems, and delved into the tactical use of motion.

 FULL CASE STUDY